AntiPaSTO: Self-Supervised Honesty Steering via Anti-Parallel Representations

 \subsection{Adapter}

-We steer models by learning rotations in SVD transformation space, applied to \textit{residual-writers} (weight matrices whose outputs add directly to the residual stream: attention output projection $W_O$ and MLP down-projection $W_{\text{down}}$).
+We steer models by learning rotations in SVD transformation space, applied to \textit{residual-writers} (weight matrices whose outputs add directly to the residual stream: attention output projection $W_O$ and MLP down-projection $W_{\text{down}}$). \textit{Why SVD transformation space?} Activation addition changes the output of a layer while keeping the layer's transformation fixed: $f(x + \delta) = (x + \delta) W$.
+S-space steering changes the transformation the layer applies, by reweighting its SVD modes: $f(x) = x\, U\, \text{diag}(S + \Delta S)\, V^T$.
+One injects a constant offset into the data stream; the other amplifies or damps which learned input-output patterns the layer uses.
+This can matter in pretrained transformers where the majority of the compute has gone into learning these transformation modes.
+The distinction is that we change how a model processes information, rather than the information itself.
 Why SVD?
 Weight matrices concentrate their transformational impact in the top singular vectors; this basis captures more of the model's learned structure than random projections~\citep{meng2024pissa}.
 Why rotation?
 SSVD~\citep{wang2025ssvd} showed that rotating $V$ (input basis) while fixing $U$ preserves semantic mappings.
 We adopt this design: rotating $V$ steers what the layer attends to while preserving how it writes to the residual stream.
 Cayley-parameterized rotations ensure exact orthogonality and reversibility: $R(-\alpha) = R(\alpha)^{-1}$.
 The adapter modifies each residual-writer weight matrix $W$ via its SVD decomposition.
 We start from the PiSSA decomposition~\citep{meng2024pissa}:

 where $U S V^T$ is the top-$r$ SVD and $W_{\text{res}}$ is the residual.
 We learn a coefficient-dependent weight